evoila/collectsphere/README.md

 ## Naming schema
 We are using the following naming schema for the type in collectsphere:
 `< collectsphere_host >/collectsphere/< VMware-Type in vmware.types.db >-< Cluster >.< Host|VM >.< metric-instance >`
-All non alphamerically chars would be replaced with undescore.
+All non alphamerically chars would be replaced with underscore.
 For more information see [collectd Naming schema](https://collectd.org/wiki/index.php/Naming_schema)

 ## Features